llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Frequently Asked Questions

-What is llm.txt?
+What is llms.txt?

-llm.txt is a proposed open standard, similar to robots.txt, that provides AI systems and large language models with structured information about your site.
+llms.txt is a proposed open standard, similar to robots.txt, that provides AI systems and large language models with structured information about your site.
 It identifies key pages, canonical URLs, authors, and citation formats—helping LLMs like ChatGPT, Perplexity, and Claude better understand and attribute your content.

 Why do I need it?

-As AI agents replace traditional search crawlers, they need a structured way to interpret websites beyond HTML markup. llm.txt gives them context, hierarchy, and preferred citation guidance—improving visibility and citation accuracy in AI Overviews and generative search.
+As AI agents replace traditional search crawlers, they need a structured way to interpret websites beyond HTML markup. llms.txt gives them context, hierarchy, and preferred citation guidance—improving visibility and citation accuracy in AI Overviews and generative search.

 Where does it go?

-Host it at the root of your site (https://yourdomain.com/llm.txt).
+Host it at the root of your site (https://yourdomain.com/llms.txt).
 Like robots.txt or security.txt, it should be publicly accessible to crawlers and AI agents.

 Do LLMs currently read it?